-2 points for correct solution.
+2 points for the correct solution.

-1 point partial credit for barrier after last instruction of P1 and before first instruction of P2.
+1 point partial credit for the barrier after the last instruction of P1 and before the first instruction of P2.

 Suppose we don't care about the relative order of execution of the sets of instructions, but we want atomicity in execution; i.e., we want all instructions of one processor to complete before any instructions are executed in the other processor.
 What synchronization is required to ensure this?